• Post author:

 Unlimited Eye Relief VS Eye Box

-Unlimited eye relief from a red dot allows the shooter to quickly get behind the sight and squeeze a round off as soon as the dot is on the target.
+The unlimited eye relief offered by a red dot sight enables the shooter to rapidly position themselves behind the sight and take a shot as soon as the dot is on target.

-Wherever your eyeball position is behind the optic doesn't matter as long as you can see the reticle.
+In this case, the exact position of your eyeball behind the optic doesn't matter, as long as you can see the reticle.

 The eye box is an imaginary dimension behind the scope defined by